What do orb weaver spiders look like?

-Many species with varying coloring and markings (pictured Garden Orb Spider.)
-Females larger than males.
-Females are 3/4 to 1 1/8 inches and males are 1/4 to 3/8 inches.
+There are many species of orb weaver spiders and their color and markings vary.
+Female orb spiders are larger than males, 3/4 to 1 1/8 inches compared to 1/4 to 3/8 inches.
 Orb spiders have three claws per foot to handle threads in their intricate webs.
-They have an egg shaped abdomen.
+They also have egg shaped abdomens.

 Males will seek a female during the fall.
 Breeding once a year, the female will produce 300-1400 eggs wrapped in one or more egg sacs attached near the center of the web.
 The newly hatched spiders will overwinter and become active the next spring.
 The male and female often die after mating, but the female can live for several years in warmer climates, however, typical life span is one year.

 Habits of orb weaver spiders

 - Diet: Eat small insects captured in their webs.

 - Activity: Active day and night but typically spin webs in evening then eat the web in the morning.
 New web constructed each day usually in same place.

 - Preferred Climate: Humid, warm environments.